LabKey/Dockerfile/README.md

 ## Docker

 The `Dockerfile` currently supports 2 base-container operating systems, Alpine Linux and Debian-based Linux.
-Both of which originate from `adoptopenjdk`.
-Toggling between the two or overriding them can be achieved by changing the `FROM_REPO_IMAGE` and `FROM_TAG` Docker build args.
+Both of which originate from `eclipse-temurin`.
+Toggling between the two or overriding them can be achieved by changing the `FROM_TAG` Docker build arg.
 The `Dockerfile` provides 2 examples:

-- "unofficial" adoptopenjdk-- which is alpine-based and
+- alpine-based
-  - FROM_REPO_IMAGE=adoptopenjdk/openjdk16
+  - FROM_REPO_IMAGE=eclipse-temurin
-  - FROM_TAG=alpine-jre
+  - FROM_TAG=17-jre-alpine
-- "official" adoptopenjdk which is debian-based
+- debian-based
-  - FROM_REPO_IMAGE=adoptopenjdk
+  - FROM_REPO_IMAGE=eclipse-temurin
-  - FROM_TAG=16-jre
+  - FROM_TAG=17-jre

 | name            | purpose                                                | default                  |
 | --------------- | ------------------------------------------------------ | ------------------------ |